 Initialize UI component

-If you have a checkout flow where you need to generate payment token before you create a payment on your server you can initialise MONEI UI Components providing following parameters:
+If you have a checkout flow that requires you to generate a payment token before you create a payment on your server, you can initialize MONEI UI Components by providing the following parameters:

 string- Your MONEI account ID.
 Instead of passing paymentId you can initialize a card input with the accountId and sessionId (optional).
 Generate a payment token before you create the payment itself.